michaelkapteyn/UAV-Experimental-Calibration/README.md

 <!-- /TOC -->
 ---------------------
 # Overview <a name="Overview"></a>
+This code is a companion to an academic research paper.
+If you use this work in an academic context, please cite the following publication(s):

+Kapteyn, Michael G., Jacob V.R.
+Pretorius, and Karen E. Willcox. **A Probabilistic Graphical Model Foundation for Enabling Predictive Digital Twins at Scale.** arXiv preprint arXiv:2012.05841 (2020). [https://arxiv.org/abs/2012.05841](https://arxiv.org/abs/2012.05841)

+		@article{kapteyn2020probabilistic,
+		  title={A Probabilistic Graphical Model Foundation for Enabling Predictive Digital Twins at Scale}, author={Kapteyn, Michael G and Pretorius, Jacob VR and Willcox, Karen E}, journal={arXiv preprint arXiv:2012.05841},
+		  year={2020}
+		}

+**Keywords:** UAV, digital twin, graphical model, Dynamic Bayesian Network, experimental calibration

 This folder contains code and data to reproduce the results in the associated paper.
 In particular, the provided scripts will reproduce all graphs in Figure 5 and Table 1.

 ## Calibration step 1